Dating Quiz

 It’s imperative to respect yourself, your needs, and your feelings and not to compromise those things for someone who is giving you crumbs.
 Always remind yourself of the people who do love you just as you are and from whom you do not need to beg for love, care, or attention.

-Using breadcrumbs to entice someone to love you is manipulative.
-Remember, no matter who you are, you are worthy of a more mature relationship.
+Using breadcrumbs to entice someone is - intentionally or not - a selfish and manipulative behavior.
+Remember, no matter who you are, you are worthy of more in a relationship.

-In conclusion, breadcrumbing is a harmful behavior that can cause emotional distress, low self-esteem, and feelings of confusion.
-If someone is sending you mixed messages, but doesn’t show any intention of investing further, watch out.
+If you feel emotional distress, low self-esteem, and feelings of confusion as a result of breadcrumbing, you are not alone.
+If someone is sending you mixed messages, but doesn’t show any intention of investing further, time to walk away.

 If you find yourself experiencing breadcrumbing, seeking the help of an online dating coach or a personal counseling service may be beneficial.
 Online dating coaches can provide valuable guidance on how to recognize and avoid breadcrumbing while also teaching you how to communicate your needs and expectations effectively.
 Additionally, an online therapist in Los Angeles or San Francisco can help you navigate the emotional turmoil that may arise from being breadcrumbed in these cities and provide you with tools to strengthen your self-worth, self-compassion, and boundaries.